 It aids customers by automatically populating their institutional repositories with newly published articles from their researchers, from Chemistry Central and SpringerOpen journals.

-The SWORD protocol service has been designed to work with all major repository platforms such as DSpace, EPrints and Fedora.
-Chemistry Central will continue to test and develop the service to ensure this is the case.
+The SWORD protocol service has been designed to work with all major repository platforms, e.g. DSpace, eprints, Fedora, and we will continue to test and develop the service to ensure this is the case.
 The key point is that the repository is able to run SWORD feeds 1.3 - as long as this is the case then SWORD feeds can be integrated for your repository, no matter the vendor.

 24 hours after an article is published in its final form (articles are transferred on a nightly basis).